Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Steve:

-To my personal knowledge, I do know that competitors have something similar, or at least a form of data driven testing in their platforms but Qyrus makes test building collaborative so all users can see the data.
+To my personal knowledge, I do know that competitors have something similar, or at least a form of data-driven testing, in their platforms, but Qyrus makes test building collaborative so all users can see the data.

 Jorell: